If you’re in charge of updating content for your WordPress website, you may have heard your designer or developer squawk about image sizes.

-They have a few different plans that are just $3.99 – $14.99, though they also have a free version!
-I’m not an affiliate, I don’t care if you buy this or not.
+They have a few plans for just $3.99 – $14.99, though they also have a free version!
+I’m not an affiliate; I don’t care if you buy this or not.

-While they don’t have a specific Save for Web function like Photoshop does, you can adjust the quality and preview what the image will look like before downloading.
+While they don’t have a specific Save for Web function like Photoshop, you can adjust the quality and preview what the image will look like before downloading.